FEATURE FRIDAY – KARI STOOKEY

 The generous and savvy businesswoman

 Celebrating life-changing moments and knowing that the jewelry we create will be passed down from generation to generation is my favorite part about being in the jewelry industry.
 You could say that being an entrepreneur and jeweler runs deep in my veins.
 Although I come from a long line of influential entrepreneurs, my love for this industry was introduced to me by my mother.
 She managed Zales Jewelers.
 I was fourteen- years-old when I began working for Zales during the Christmas season.
 I was a temporary sales associate and gift wrapper.
 Our district manager was in the store my very first day and he watched me sell a Wittnauer watch for $795.
 It was my first sale.
 He offered me the chance to stay on as a part-time employee.
 Over the years, I grew to LOVE the profession and soaked up all of the sales training and product knowledge I could.
 The day I turned eighteen, Zales offered me a management position at their Salina, Kansas store.
 My mother managed the Topeka, Kansas store until 2000.
 Then she decided to branch out on her own.
+If you are interesting in a farmer market check this article.

 I joined the family business a few years later.
 Our business grew pretty fast, and by the 5th year in business, we opened two additional locations.
 In June 2009, I had the opportunity to purchase the Emporia location from our family business as a separate entity.
 Kari’s Diamonds was born!